GIXA789/Calculator-By-JS/README.md

-# Calculator-By-JS
+# Calculator-By-JS & HTML
-Calculator created by JavaScript
+Calculator created by JavaScript and HTML